uaarg/guide/src/sim.md

 ./waf clean
 ```

-At this point, you can test if everything is working by running
+At this point, you can test if everything is working by running.
+You most likely will need to reload the path for this to work (open a new terminal window)

 ```
 sim_vehicle.py -v Copter